Salt Lake City Marriage Visa Lawyer

 - Family Fourth Preference, for siblings of U.S. citizens over the age of 21 and their spouses and minor children

-Types Of Marriage Visas
+Types of Marriage Visas

 If you are a U.S. citizen, there are two ways you can bring your foreign spouse to join you in the United States.